-120V AC shore power is powerful enough to kill you.
-Always use a grounded shore power connection and never remove the "third" ground prong from your shore power cord.
-Both reverse polarity or improper grounding in the 120V AC supply outlet can cause serious injury or death.
+120V AC shore power is powerful enough

+to kill you.
+Always use a grounded shore

+power connection and never remove

+the "third" ground prong from your shore power cord.
+Both reverse polarity or improper grounding in the 120V AC death.
 Do not connect the shore power cord if either or both are present.